Death by 'best practices': why they can kill your business

 At Hotjar, we look at two key aspects:

-You can then rate each of your hypotheses for each of these criteria and prioritise them:
+You can then rate each of your hypotheses for each of these criteria and prioritize them:

 Going back to our example, your sales have dropped because most visitors come from Facebook and are not ready to buy just yet.